 A much better online dating site for meeting women is Vietnam Cupid.
+(Check out our review of Vietnam Cupid here.)
 It’s a site that I personally used when I first arrived in Vietnam and helped me land my first quality girlfriend.
 Compared to Tinder, the women you meet on Vietnam Cupid are of much higher quality than you’ll find pretty much elsewhere.
 I highly recommend this site to every man who wants to meet Vietnamese women.

 Well, that was longer than I expected.
 Thankfully, you don’t need much to get started.
 All you need to do is get on one of these dating sites, start chatting with women and then book your trip to Vietnam.

 Now, it’s your turn.